Diocese of Victoria in Texas

 The Diocese of Victoria in Texas (Dioecesis Victoriensis in Texia) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southern Texas in the United States.
 The Cathedral of Our Lady of Victory serves as the cathedral church.
 The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Galveston-Houston.
-The bishop as of 2023 is Brendan J. Cahill.
+The bishop as of 2024 is Brendan J. Cahill.

 Territory

 The Diocese of Victoria in Texas covers the following counties: Calhoun, Colorado, DeWitt, Fayette (but only that portion west of the Colorado River), Goliad, Jackson, Lavaca, Matagorda, Victoria, and Wharton.

 History

 1600 to 1982

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
 It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present day Alto in 1716.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.
+In 1824, a Mexican missionary founded the City of Victoria on the Guadalupe River and established Our Lady of Guadalupe Church.

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present day area.
-The prefecture was elevated to a vicariate apostolic in 184, the year that Texas became an American state.
-On May 4, 1847, Pope Pius IX erected the vicariate into the Diocese of Galveston.
-The Victoria area would remain part of several Texas dioceses for the next 135 years.
+In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the Prefecture Apostolic of Texas, covering its present-day area.
+The prefecture was elevated to a vicariate apostolic in 1841, the year that Texas became an American state.
+The area would remain part of several Texas dioceses for the next 135 years.